earthly/website/blog/_posts/2022-01-13-golang-sqlite.md

   }
 ~~~

-So if SQLite is storing dates and time as strings and `database/sql` is getting them as `time.Time` then the conversion must be happening somewhere right?
-And where this conversion happens does matter – if I import data from another source, I want to make sure its in a standard supported format.
+So if SQLite is storing dates and time as strings and `database/sql` is getting them as `time.Time` then where is the conversion taking place?
+And this does matter – if I import data from another source, I want to make sure it will get converted correctly.

 Well, after a little digging into `go-sqlite3` and I found this: